ASAPRAV/CS2-BattleShipPro/README.md

 # CS2-BattleShipPro

 ## User Scenario
+bored at home, no power, relive your childhood memories through this game

 ## Target Users
+everyone who enjoys cheesy games

 ## Project Description

-## Distribtuion of Work
-+ Who
-  - What
-+ Who
-  - What
-+ Who
-  - What
-+ Who
-  - What

 An attempt to mimic the classic battleship game, with randomization of ships and realistic graphics, sound effects, and object-oriented programming.
 Networking to come soon!
+## Distribtuion of Work

-Jayram - Logic and objects
++Jayram - Logic and objects
-Josh - programming behind graphics and sound effects Bronson - graphics
++Josh - programming behind graphics and sound effects +Bronson - graphics
-Alex - networking?
++Alex - networking